SoWieMarkus/TrackmaniaCOTDApp/README.md

 ## How does it work

 I am using the results of the Cup of the Day from trackmania.io.
-There are some days missing or incompleted.
+There are some days missing or incomplete.
 Those dates are:

 * 10.12.2020, reason unknown
 * 04.01.2021, reason unknown.
 GranaDy said on this day you were able to vote.